 Cleaning up after a home project can be a big task in its own right.
-Even relatively minor jobs can leave you with thousands of pounds of debris: a single old microwave can weigh 50 pounds, while an outdated countertop can weigh up to 20 pounds per square foot.
+Even relatively minor jobs can leave you with thousands of pounds of debris.
+For example, an old microwave you’re tossing can weigh 50 pounds, while outdated countertops can weigh up to 20 pounds per square foot.

-You can either rent a dumpster to get rid of this debris or go fully DIY and haul it to the dump yourself.
+You can either rent a dumpster to get rid of your household debris or go fully DIY and haul your junk to the dump yourself.
 Use the comparisons below to decide which option makes the most sense for your project.

-Renting a Dumpster vs. Going to the Dump: The Basics
+Renting a Dumpster vs. Dumping Trash Yourself: The Basics

-Your first step in deciding whether renting a dumpster or hauling your trash to the dump is the best choice is to compare both options based on three important factors: hauling capacity, amount of work required and convenience.
+When deciding whether renting a dumpster or taking your trash to the dump is the best disposal method, you should consider three important factors: hauling capacity, amount of work required and convenience.

 |Renting a Dumpster||Going to the Dump|